+In Fig.\ref{scattering-amplitudes} we represent the above proposition, showing the situation where $T_R$ has two zeros.
+Despite the simplicity on the arguments about the existence of the first zero in pp scattering, it is not completely clear yet for which energy the first zero emerges.
+The possibility of the existence of the first zero was pointed out previously in Ref. \cite{Oleg:2001}.

-For the sake of simplicity in our previous arguments we neglect the effects of the hadronic electromagnetic form factor and the relative Coulomb phase, but including these ingredients, qualitatively the conclusions remain the same.
+For the sake of simplicity in the above arguments we neglect the effects of the hadronic electromagnetic form factor and the relative Coulomb phase, but including these ingredients, qualitatively the conclusions should remain the same.
+In our previous works we already discussed the emergence of the zeros $|t_{\xi_1}|$ and $|t_{\xi_2}|$ in the LHC energies \cite{Kohara_2017,Kohara_2019} and also we test the effects of Coulomb phase.

 In this letter we wish to point out that unlike in the ISR energies, the LHC range shows some evidence for the existence of these zeros.
-In our previous works we have already discussed the possibility of the existence of the zeros $|t_{\xi_1}|$ and $|t_{\xi_2}|$ \cite{Kohara_2017,Kohara_2019} and also we test the effects of Coulomb phase.